rasoulifarhad/java-projects/simple-tdd-demo/src/test/java/com/farhad/example/tic_tac_toe/note.md

 Requirement 3

 A player wins by being the first to connect a line of friendly pieces from one side or corner of the board to the other.

+If no winning condition is fulfilled, then there is no winner.